xpepermint/smtp-client/README.md

 # smtp-client

-> Simple, promisified, protocol-based SMTP client for Node.js.
+> Simple promised, protocol-based SMTP client for Node.js.

-This is an open source [npm](http://npmjs.com) package from [Node.js](http://nodejs.org).
+This is an open-source [npm](http://npmjs.com) package from [Node.js](http://nodejs.org).
 The source code is available on [GitHub](https://github.com/xpepermint/smtp-client) where you can also find our [issue tracker](https://github.com/xpepermint/smtp-client/issues).

 ## Related Projects